Running, Sustainability & Real Life

 But:

-You will learn to trust yourself more, and build your confidence, as you know that all you are doing is your best, and that really is all we can do in running.
+You will learn to trust yourself more, and build your confidence, as you know that you are doing your best, and that really is all we can do in running.

 Step away from the technology (remember, you do not have to remove it, you can still wear that GPS watch, just don’t look at it during your training).
 You can still log it on Strava or in your training log, but let the running take care of itself during the actual run, and THEN go back and look (if you need to).